-The playgrounds they built were not just play spaces; they were fodder for studies by child psychologists.
-Proponents for Adventure Playgrounds claimed that the play environment they provided would help kids retain resilient and positive world-views.
-Adventure Playgrounds continually proved the value of learning experiences outside of school.
+Proponents for adventure playgrounds claimed that the play environment they provided would help kids retain resilient and positive world-views.
+Adventure playgrounds continually proved the value of learning experiences outside of school.
 Children could use the playground for exploring many real-life activities (and even the imagined ones).
 Many of the constructions were clubhouse-type buildings that fostered elaborate games of pretend.
-Other equipment was designed for children to create multi-media art projects.
-British supporter Lady Allen of Hurtwood went so far as to argue that giving children opportunities to collectively play at cooking, building, and creating would work to eradicate those destructive energies that might lead some urban youth into delinquency.

 In the United States, the movement caught on quickly.
 Adventure Playgrounds sprouted up in locations all over the New York, predominantly in Manhattan.
 The new layouts updated the 1930s playground’s repertoire of metal swings and sandboxes.
-New ways of thinking about play space became fashionable, with prominent architects such as Louis Kahn and Isamu Noguchi’s proposing designs for Riverside Park.
-Adventure playground builders designed with natural materials to integrate the play area into the land itself.
-The playgrounds “fit” in the colors of the materials used: stone, concrete, wood, metal, sand.
-Adventure playgrounds in New York City more often contained innovative shapes for kids to climb in and around rather than raw building materials as in the European sites.
+Adventure playground builders designed with natural materials to integrate the play area into the land itself, using stone, concrete, wood, metal, and sand.
+Adventure playgrounds in New York City often contained innovative shapes for kids to climb in and around rather than raw building materials as in the European sites.
 Federal regulations with high standards on safety stifled the use of rougher materials in playgrounds.

-Many parents began to worry about the possibility of injury in the tunnels and massive play shapes that blocked visibility of their children at play.
+Many parents began to worry about the possibility of injury in the tunnels and massive play shapes that blocked visibility of their children.
 Others felt the constructions should be preserved as landmarks, especially the ones designed by famous architects.
 Soon adventure equipment lost out to colorful catalog models with less sand and fewer moving parts.
-“Times change,” Commissioner Henry J. Stern proclaimed.

-The trend of converting adventure playgrounds reached this playground at 164th Street and Edgecombe Avenue in Highbridge Park later than most.
-Adventure equipment was installed in 1973, a construction project which turned up adventures of an historical nature.
+The trend of converting adventure playgrounds reached this site at 164th Street and Edgecombe Avenue in Highbridge Park later than most.
+Adventure equipment was installed in 1973—a construction project that created adventures of an historical nature.
 According to one assistant principal at nearby J.H.S.
-164, students who watched workers ready the parkland picked up souvenirs in the form of Revolutionary War musket balls.
+164, students watching workers ready the parkland picked up Revolutionary War musket balls.
 Apparently, the construction project turned into an archeological dig.
 Students flocked to the site before and after school to collect unearthed artifacts from the battle of Harlem Heights.
 Said Vice Principal Whitney, “[It was] a bad year for landmarks preservation but a good year for social studies.”